 It is clear in both jurisdictions that the preference is for regular classroom placement.
 The wrench in the works is that the government allows segregated placement if that is judged by schools to meet student needs more appropriately than regular classroom placement.
 There also appears to be allowance for parental input.
 Most Canadian educational jurisdictions, but not all, follow similar processes.
+However, New

-However, New Brunswick, the Yukon, the Northwest Territories, and Nunavut have elected the inclusive model.
+Brunswick, the Yukon, the Northwest Territories, and Nunavut have elected the inclusive model.
 Regular classroom placement with needed support is automatic.

 This latter policy is in keeping with the recently passed United Nations Convention on the Rights of Persons with Disabilities.
-The Convention states that regular classroom settings are the right of all learners, and, specifically, of those experiencing disabilities.
-The position of the United Nations is that the regular classroom is the most effective and efficient setting for the realization of equity, social justice, and the strongest learning for all.
+The Convention clearly states that placement in regular classroom settings is the right of all learners, and, specifically, of those experiencing disabilities.
+The position of the United Nations and its agencies is that the regular classroom is the most effective and efficient setting for the realization of equity, social justice, and the strongest learning for all.
 Canada has signed and ratified the Convention.